fooSynaptic/exam/interviewProblem/README.md

 - Copy listnode with random pointer, **with cycle**.

-- Given item array with length n and value array of length k, for k times, you can pick begin or end in the item array, the total value is the multiply of item and value, return the highest value choices. [ref solution]
+- Given item array with length n and value array of length k, for k times, you can pick begin or end in the item array, the total value is sum of the multiply of item and value, return the highest value choices strategy. [ref solution]

 # From PDD
 - Path cross the most chess pieces.[ref solution](https://github.com/fooSynaptic/exam/blob/master/interviewProblem/maxChess.py)